-It is the student's responsibility to turn in the form in Appendix I to his or her advisor and ensure that the form is on file in his or her graduate record.
+It is the student's responsibility to turn in the form in Appendix I to their advisor and ensure that the form is on file in the graduate record.
 The form in Appendix K indicates that the student has read and accepts material, procedures, policy, and guidelines presented in this handbook.